 Mill Ruins Park Tailrace Bridges

 There once was a second row of mills between the location where this photo was taken (near the river) and the remaining mills.
 This included the Minneapolis Mill, Excelsior Mill, Empire Mill, and the Pillsbury B Mill.
 Those were destroyed in a fire in 1881, and the foundations form the basis of the Mill Ruins Park.

 Below is an aerial photo of the Mill Ruins area.
-The various bridges are numbered or otherwise labeled.
+The various bridges and structures are numbered or otherwise labeled.

+Mill Ruins Park Tailrace Bridges